Requirement for Foreign Employees to Work

 Limitations on Background Checks

-There are strict limitations on background checks.
+In Polish law, there are strict limitations on background checks.
 An employer is only allowed to obtain the information concerning the candidate as indicated in legal acts – in the Labour Code or, if applicable, in other specific acts that may concern specific job positions.
 Some limited forms of background checks (such as verifying the references from the previous employer) might be possible after obtaining the candidate’s detailed and explicit consent.
 However, the lack of such consent or its withdrawal (and consequently – inability to process the verification) may not be the basis for disadvantageous treatment of the candidate and it may not cause any negative consequences for the persons, in particular, it may not constitute a reason justifying the refusal of employment.

 Restrictions on Application/Interview Questions